autowarefoundation/modelzoo/scripts/tvm_cli/README.md

 Successfully tagged autoware/model-zoo-tvm-cli:local
 ```

 The previous commands are then used with `:local` instead of `:latest`.
-If
-Nvidia drivers are installed on the system, CUDA will be enabled for TVM.
-The
-script also distinguish between an arm64 and an amd64 system to build the
-appropriate docker image.

 *Note:* If CUDA is needed, the `build.sh` script must be invoked with the `-c`
 argument.
 In all the docker commands shown, if CUDA needs to be enabled, the